matthew-tfs/mjcb.io/content/blog/00022-certificate-authority-windows-server-2019.md

 * Utilize a Subordinate Enterprise CA for issuing Certificates to the **TFS Labs** Domain.
 This will always be online and will be used to issue all Certificates.
 * The Root Certificate will be valid for 10 Years and the Subordinate Certificate will be valid for 5 Years.
 All issued Certificates from the Subordinate CA will be valid for 1 Year only.
 * The Offline Root CA is only online for creating the Enterprise CA and is then shutdown and can isolated from the network in order to keep it safe.
-* Any files that need to be transferred to and from the Root CA is to be done with a Virtual Floppy Disk.
+* Any files that need to be transferred to and from the Root CA is to be done with a virtual floppy disk.
 This will be deleted at the end of the implementation phase and when needed in the future a new one should be created.
 * Auditing will be enabled on all Servers that are performing Certificate related tasks.
 This will write events to the Windows Event Log every time a Certificate is Issued, Revoked, Requested, etc.
 * CNAME records will be used when possible in the deployment to allow for the **TFS-CA01** Server to be split up in the future if needed.